Chamber seeking award nominees

 And the chamber is looking for a little help.

-The organization is seeking nominations for the 2017 Citizen of the Year, an annual award given out during the chamber’s annual meeting.
+The organization is seeking nominations for the 2017 Citizen of the Year, an award given out during the chamber’s annual meeting.
 This year that is scheduled for Jan.
 25.

 “Nominees should have clearly demonstrated leadership and hard work that have made Mount Airy/Surry County a better place in which to live and work,” according to the chamber’s recent announcement it was seeking the nominations.
-The award criteria includes someone “who is a visionary, a leader, highly respected, supporter of education, community ambassador…and involved in the community. “
+The award criteria includes someone “who is a visionary, a leader…(a) supporter of education, community ambassador…and involved in the community. “

 The chamber adds that the nominees should be people who are “highly respected,” and individuals who have “track records of ongoing involvement (either by membership or on committee, etc.) in the Greater Mount Airy Chamber of Commerce.”